valorisa/vscode-error-lens/README.md

 ## Features

-* Lines containing errors or warnings or info are highlighted more obviously.
+* Highlight lines containing diagnostics.
-* Diagnostic descriptions are appended to the end of any line containing diagnostic info, meaning that you do not have to context-switch to the problems view.
+* Append diagnostic descriptions to the end of the line.
-* Show icons in gutter
+* Show icons in gutter.

-## Extension Settings
+## Settings

-This extension contributes the following settings:

 * `errorLens.errorBackground`: Background color used to highlight lines containing errors.
 * `errorLens.errorForeground`: Text color used to highlight lines containing errors.